Jimmmbo/FullOnSec/Domain.md

 - Check how identifiable you are on the internet

 ### [Whois](https://whois.domaintools.com/)
-- Learn more about the network, (sub)domains and dns
+- Learn more about the network, (sub)domains and DNS